-The Administering Authority, Members of Pension Committees and Boards are expected to operate in compliance with any requirements imposed by the Pensions Regulator.
+The Administering Authority as Scheme Manager, Members of Pension Committees and Boards are expected to operate in compliance with any requirements imposed by the Pensions Regulator.
 Although not statements of law, the Regulator issues Codes of Practice which set out standards of conduct and practice expected, including practical guidance to help them comply with legislation.